Managing API access tokens

 If you have old API access tokens that should no longer be used, or need to prevent such a token from performing further actions, Buildkite organization administrators can remove the token's access to organization data.

-From the API Access Audit page, find the API token whose access you want to remove.
+From the API Access Audit page, find the API token whose access you want to remove and select it.
 You can search for tokens using usernames, token scopes, full IP addresses, admin privileges, or the value of the token itself.

 Screenshot of the API access token page with the Revoke Access button at the bottom of the screen